Alumni Board, Committees, and Staff

 Suzanne Thompson ’82 is a retired financial aid administrator for Capitol Technology University.
 She has served on several Association committees and projects, including programming projects, events, and mentoring.

-Pricilla Walker ’03 is an administrative aide in the Visual Arts Department at the Takoma Park/Silver Spring Campus.
-She has been a staff sponsor of the Africa Club, volunteers each year at Commencement, and has worked on Staff Appreciation Day.
-She chairs the Association’s scholarships committee.
+Pricilla Walker ’03 is an administrative aide in the visual arts department at Takoma Park/Silver Spring.
+She has been a staff sponsor of the Africa Club and has worked on Staff Appreciation Day.
+She serves on the Association’s scholarships committee and previously served as its chair.

 Association Committees